rackerbenoit/chef-flywaydb/README.md

 }
 ```

-Multiple flyway conf migrations with user and password parameters
+Multiple flyway conf migrations with user and password passed as command-line parameters

 ```ruby
 {